 Navigation

-Our Climate Protection Ambitions
+Our Climate Ambitions

-What is EWE's Goal?
+What is EWE's Climate Target?

 We have set ourselves an ambitious target: by 2035, EWE aims to be climate neutral in its own business operations, i.e., in Scope 1 and 2.
 With this, we plan to reach climate neutrality ten years ahead of the German Federal Government’s legally mandated target year of 2045.